 "I don't think anybody thought Hubble would be around this long.
 It's sort of like the little engine that could," says Kevin Marvel, executive officer of the American Astronomical Society, in Washington, D.C.
 "It's just produced result after result after result."

-of gas and dust known as the Orion Nebula.
+Thousands of stars forming in the cloud of gas and dust known as the Orion Nebula. |

 The venerable telescope blasted off inside space shuttle Discovery back on April 24, 1990, and the crew of astronauts deployed the telescope the next day.